chaddjohnson/greatupsells/README.md

 - Hyphens for image and media file names.
 - Hyphens for directory names.
 - Default exports are used for modules and components (with the exception of index.js files).
+- In general, abide by the Airbnb [JavaScript](https://github.com/airbnb/javascript) and [React](https://airbnb.io/javascript/react/) standards.

 Code consistency is important.
 In order to maintain consistency, convention changes should be openly discussed and decisions made as a team.
 Please do your best to respect conventions established throughout this code base.